Slightly Non-Linear Higher-Order Tree Transducers: Introduction

 First, we study (almost) purely affine $\lambda$-transducers, relating them to yet another machine model: \emph{tree-walking tree transducers}, see e.g.~\cite{EngelfrietIM21}.
 Those are devices with a finite-state control and a reading head moving around the nodes of the input tree; in one step, the head can move to the parent or one of the children of the current node. \begin{thm} Writing $\subseteq$ for a comparison in expressive power, we have:

 \end{thm}

 Corollary~\ref{cor:inexpress} then follows immediately from a result of Bojańczyk and Colcombet~\cite{bojanczyk2008tree}: there exists a regular tree language not recognized by any tree-walking automaton.
 We also obtain characterizations of MSOTs and of MSOT-Ss, by preprocessing the input with an \emph{MSO relabeling} -- a special kind of MSOT that can only change the node labels in a tree, but keeps its structure as it is.
 Morally, this preprocessing amounts to the same thing as the automata-theoretic features -- finite states and regular look-ahead -- used in~\cite{LambdaTransducer,gallotPhD}. \begin{thm} Using $\equiv$ to denote an equivalence in expressive power, we have:

 \end{thm} This should be informally understood as a mere rephrasing of the results of Gallot et al.\ and of Kanazawa, except with affine rather than linear $\lambda$-terms.
 On a technical level, we derive our right-to-left inclusions from their results; there turns out to be a minor mismatch, and working with affineness rather than linearity proves convenient to overcome it.
 As for the left-to-right inclusions, we get them as corollaries of Theorem~\ref{thm:main-affine}.

-Finally, we give a genuinely new characterization of the class MSOT-S² of functions that can be written as \emph{compositions of two MSO transductions with sharing}. \begin{defi} A type is \emph{almost !-depth 1} when the only occurrences of `!' are applied to almost purely affine types (e.g.\ $\oc(\oc o \multimap o)$ is almost !-depth 1, but not $\oc\oc(o \multimap o)$). \end{defi} \begin{thm} Almost !-depth 1 $\lambda$-transducer $\circ$ MSO relabeling $\equiv$ MSOT-S². \end{thm}
+Finally, we give a genuinely new characterization of the class MSOT-S$^2$ of functions that can be written as \emph{compositions of two MSO transductions with sharing}. \begin{defi} A type is \emph{almost !-depth 1} when the only occurrences of `!' are applied to almost purely affine types (e.g.\ $\oc(\oc o \multimap o)$ is almost !-depth 1, but not $\oc\oc(o \multimap o)$). \end{defi} \begin{thm} Almost !-depth 1 $\lambda$-transducer $\circ$ MSO relabeling $\equiv$ MSOT-S$^2$. \end{thm}

-To prove the left-to-right inclusion, we compile these $\lambda$-transducers to \emph{invisible pebble tree transducers}~\cite{InvisiblePebbles} -- an extension of tree-walking transducers known to capture MSOT-S².
+To prove the left-to-right inclusion, we compile these $\lambda$-transducers to \emph{invisible pebble tree transducers}~\cite{InvisiblePebbles} -- an extension of tree-walking transducers known to capture MSOT-S$^2$.
 For the converse, we rely on a simple composition procedure for $\lambda$-transducers: \begin{prop}[proved in \S\ref{sec:lambdatrans}] Suppose that $f$ and $g$ are tree-to-tree functions computed by $\lambda$-transducers with respective memory types $A$ and $B$.
 Then $g \circ f$ is computed by a $\lambda$-transducer with memory type $A\{o:=B\}$. \end{prop}

-\subsection{Key tool: the Interaction Abstract Machine (IAM)}
+\paragraph{Key Tool: the Interaction Abstract Machine (IAM)}

 To translate $\lambda$-transducers into tree-walking or invisible pebble tree transducers, we use a mechanism that evaluates a $\lambda$-term using a pointer to its syntax tree that is moved by local steps -- just like a tree-walking reading head.
 This mechanism, called the Interaction Abstract Machine, was derived from a family of semantics of linear $\lambda$-calculi known as \enquote{geometry of interaction} (GoI) -- for more on its history, see~\cite[Chapter~3]{vanoniPhD}.
 Our approach thus differs from both the proofs of Gallot et al.\ in~\cite{gallotPhD}, which go through a syntactic procedure for lowering the order of $\lambda$-terms, and those of \titocecilia in~\cite{titoPhD}, which rely on another kind of denotational semantics.